Efficient three-qubit gates with giant atoms

 To isolate the contribution of the three-qubit gate, we assume ideal single-qubit operations and focus on the effect of noise during the CCZS gate.
 This is a reasonable assumption, since single-qubit gates tend to be much faster, and therefore of higher fidelity, than multi-qubit gates.
 The fidelity of the resulting GHZ state as a function of decay and dephasing rates is shown in \figpanels{fig3}{c}{d}, yielding the approximate expression $F_{\rm GHZ}\approx1-3.17\Gamma_\text{ex}/g-3.35\Gamma_\phi/g$.
 For representative parameters of $\gamma/ (2\pi) = \qty{4}{\mega\hertz}$, $\Gamma_{\rm ex} = \qty{0.01}{\mega\hertz}$ and $\Gamma_\phi = \qty{0.02}{\mega\hertz}$, the gate time (neglecting single-qubit gates) is approximately \qty{88.4}{\nano\second}, and the resulting state fidelity is \qty{99.61}{\percent}.

 A key advantage of our architecture is its scalability: additional qubits can be incorporated with minimal overhead by extending the giant-atom chain.
 This extension enables straightforward preparation of larger GHZ states.
 As a concrete example, we demonstrate the preparation of a five-qubit GHZ state with the setup in \figpanel{fig4}{a}, using two CCZS gates and one iSWAP gate, in addition to single-qubit operations [see the quantum circuit in \figpanel{fig4}{b}].
 The required frequency tuning is shown in \figpanel{fig4}{c}.
-Again assuming ideal single-qubit gates, we find that the resulting fidelity scales as [\figpanels{fig4}{d}{e}]: $F_{\rm GHZ, 5}\approx1-14.21\Gamma_\text{ex}/g-11.11\Gamma_\phi/g$.
+During the protocol, the frequencies of qubits 2 and 4 need to be shifted by $\omega_0/4$.
+For a waveguide propagation velocity $v=\qty{1.3e8}{\meter/\second}$~\cite{Goppl2008, Blais2021} and a conservative choice of coupling-point separation $\Delta x=\qty{1}{\cm}$~\cite{Kannan2020, Sundaresan2015}, we have $\omega_0/(2\pi)=\qty{13}{\giga\hertz}$.
+In current superconducting circuits, qubit frequencies can be tuned at rates as high as $\qty{1}{\giga\hertz} / \qty{}{\nano\second}$~\cite{Collodo2020}.
+Consequently, the required frequency shifts can be completed within a few nanoseconds, which is negligible compared to the CCZS gate duration.
+We therefore neglect the contribution of frequency tuning to the total gate time.
+Again, assuming ideal single-qubit gates, we find that the resulting fidelity scales as [\figpanels{fig4}{d}{e}]: $F_{\rm GHZ, 5}\approx1-14.21\Gamma_\text{ex}/g-11.11\Gamma_\phi/g$.
 Using the same experimental parameters as above, the total gate time is \qty{239.3}{\nano\second}, and the final state fidelity is \qty{98.54}{\percent}.
 This performance surpasses that of existing GHZ state preparation experiments~\cite{Warren2023, Pont2024, Zhu2022}, thanks to the reduced circuit depth and the fast, native implementation of entangling gates in our setup.